Chart Color Schemes

 The level of cultural diversity witnessed in Norwood was found to be above average when compared nationally for a number of language and cultural background related metrics

-Norwood's population is more culturally diverse than most local markets, with 24.0% speaking a language other than English at home and 32.3% born overseas.
-Christianity is the predominant religion in Norwood, accounting for 40.5% of its population.
-Judaism, however, is overrepresented compared to Greater Adelaide, comprising 0.2% versus 0.2%.
+Norwood's population showed higher cultural diversity than most local markets, with 24.0% speaking a language other than English at home and 32.3% born overseas.
+Christianity was the predominant religion in Norwood, accounting for 40.5%.
+Judaism was overrepresented, comprising 0.2%, compared to 0.1% across Greater Adelaide.

 Frequently Asked Questions - Diversity